-Email - The most popular communication innovation to hit the world of cruising since shouting is email via SSB radio, enabled via either SailMail or Winlink services.
+Email - The most popular communication innovation to hit the world of cruising since shouting is email via SSB radio, enabled via either SailMail, Winlink services, or by using a satellite phone as a portal.
 Every cruiser who uses these systems will tell you that they are a godsend.
-They do require a significant investment in setup, in terms of the radio and a Pactor modem, but cruisers consider them a terrific value.
+The SSBbased systems do require a significant investment in setup, in terms of the radio and a Pactor modem, but cruisers consider them a terrific value.
 They are good not only for staying in touch, but also for ordering parts and making reservations at marinas at which you're about to arrive.

-Wi-Fi - More and more marinas, and even anchorages, are getting wired for relatively high-speed Wi-Fi Internet.
+Wi-Fi - More and more marinas, and even anchorages, are